szjarek/opencode/CODE_GENERATION_PROCESS.md

 • Tool description from tool definition
 • Parameters schema for tool inputs
 • Execute method for tool implementation

+## Subagent System Integration

+The system supports automatic subagent invocation through these mechanisms:

+- CLI command configuration can specify `subtask: true` to trigger subagent execution
+- Agent mode "subagent" identifies agents that can only be invoked through other agents
+- TaskTool provides the mechanism for creating new sessions with specific agents
+- Agent selection is automatic when commands are configured for subtasks
+- Subagents operate in isolated sessions with their own tool capabilities and permissions

 ## Additional Prompt Components